 You work all year for that one- or two-week break.
 It's out there winking at you from the horizon, telling you to hang in for another day – or 30.
 Vacation is coming.
 Or maybe not.

-The COVID pandemic laid waste to vacation plans in 2020, and it's still a factor in 2021.
+The COVID pandemic laid waste to vacation plans since 2020 - and it's still a factor.
 You're probably desperate for a getaway by now.
 You can thumb your nose at the virus and head for the nearest airport, or you can create peace, respite and some fun right at home.

 Make It a Vacation